-AMY GOODMAN: —in Milwaukee, and we have Jacob Blake in the studio in Charlotte, North Carolina, where he lives.
-About your family’s history, who Jacob Blake is named for, your son Jacob Blake, Sr., your father, both of your fathers, Jacob Blake, Sr., the Reverend Jacob Blake, a civil rights activist in Evanston who led a movement for housing equality, worked with Dr. Martin Luther King.
+AMY GOODMAN: — in Milwaukee, and we have Jacob Blake in the studio in Charlotte, North Carolina, where he lives — about your family’s history, who Jacob Blake is named for, your son, Jacob Blake Sr., your father, both of your fathers, Jacob Blake Sr., the Reverend Jacob Blake, a civil rights activist in Evanston who led a movement for housing equality, worked with Dr. Martin Luther King.
 Can you talk about that history of activism through to what you both are doing today?
 Justin, why don’t we begin with you?

 JACOB BLAKE SR. Peace be on my father.

-AMY GOODMAN: —leading a protest against police brutality in Newark, New Jersey.
+AMY GOODMAN: — leading a protest against police brutality in Newark, New Jersey.

 Next up, we’re going to speak to the lawyer representing the family of Anthony Huber, one of the two protesters shot dead by Kyle Rittenhouse.
+Stay with us.